wp-plugins/ip-blacklist-cloud/readme.txt

 == Changelog ==
+= 2.2 =
+* Settings to allow "Sort by IP status" in failed login page.
+By setting it to yes, you can sort Failed Login by IP Status (Neutral/Blacklisted).

 = 2.1 =
-*Fixes for "Details Page" of failed login IP.
+* Fixes for "Details Page" of failed login IP.

 = 2.0 =
 * Failed login table shows each IP one time with number of attempts.
 Details of each IP are also available on single click.